RexxuDesu/Linux-Dotfiles/rofi/README.md

 #Important
-This dotfile requires **Font Awesome** to render the icons properly.
+- This dotfile requires **Font Awesome** to render the icons properly.
+- It is advised to bind this to a shortcut like **Super L** or whatever your preferred bind is.

 # Installation:
 Clone this repository with this command.
 (This will copy the repository to your **/home** directory).